21 Sizzling Facts About Summer That Kids Will Love

 This famous tower also tilts away from the Sun when the weather is warmer.
 The Sun only shines on one side of the Eiffel Tower, which means it is not balanced on all four sides.
 As a result, it also leans up to 15 centimeters in one direction!

-Emergency hospital services are busier.
+Emergency hospital services are busier over the summer.

 Several doctors discussing things in a hospital hallway